spectrocloud/librarium/docs/docs-content/vm-management/create-manage-vm/standard-vm-operations/enable-cpu-hotplug.md

 ## Prerequisites

-- A VM deployed and running in Palette.
+- A VM deployed and active in Palette.

 ## Enable CPU Hotplug